Chris Davis Portfolio: How a Value Investor Balances Patience and Precision (4Q 2025 Update)

 Davis Selected Advisers, guided by portfolio manager Chris Davis, is one of the most enduring names in American asset management.
 The firm is known for its value investor heritage, disciplined investment strategy, and a commitment to long-term results over short-term speculation.

-The latest 13F filing for Q2 2025 reveals a portfolio value of $18.70 billion, spread across 107 stock picks in a diversified equity portfolio.
-The average holding period remains at 31 quarters (nearly eight years), which is exceptionally long by modern standards, especially when compared to many hedge funds and active managers who turn over portfolios several times a year.
+The latest 13F filing for Q4 2025 reveals a portfolio value of $22.25 billion, spread across 108 stock picks in a diversified equity portfolio.
+The average holding period remains at 32 quarters (eight years), which is exceptionally long by modern standards, especially when compared to many hedge funds and active managers who turn over portfolios several times a year.
 The low turnover rate is not a sign of inaction, but of conviction: Davis buys with the intention to own for years.

 Who Is Chris Davis